Examinations for Semester-based Courses

 When you have selected a test site proctor, you must submit a Mizzou Online Semester-Based Proctor Application Form.
 Be sure to complete your personal information in the top right corner of the application.
 After having the proctor sign the form, scan and email the form to email@example.com.
 Once Mizzou Online has reviewed your proctor application, we will notify you via email concerning whether or not your request was approved.

 Once your site and proctor have been approved, your testing details will be sent to your proctor.
 Applications must be submitted at least ten (10) business days in advance of the first test date.
-Specific due dates for the proctor application form are available in the "Scheduling Exams" tab of your course's Blackboard or Canvas page.
+Specific due dates for the proctor application form are available in the "Scheduling Exams" tab of your course's Canvas page.

 It is assumed that the proctor has agreed to supervise all exams for the course.
 Should you need to change proctors or test sites, you must submit a new Mizzou Online Semester-Based Proctor Application Form.